-The blade reconstruction is performed using an original CAD blade geometry and altered based on the difference between reference and measured blades.
-This difference is applied for all blade sections along the span.
+The blade reconstruction is performed using the original CAD blade geometry and applying a constant specific geometry change along the span based on any given parameter deviation between a deteriorated measured blade and a defined reference blade at mid-span.
 In this work, the reference blade is defined as the least deteriorated one.
 Changing the geometry of the leading- and trailing edge requires smoothing between the new circles (for leading-edge) or ellipses (for trailing-edge) and the rest of the profile geometry for obtaining a continuous surface.
-Otherwise, the alon gorithm used is hased The ranges of the parameters are shown in Table 1 and a total of 250 blades with different geometries is reconstructed, each representing a combination of different geometry parameters and surface roughness.
+Otherwise, the algorithm used is based on Ernst et al. (2016).
+The ranges of the parameters are shown in Table 1 and a total of 250 blades with different geometries is reconstructed.
 In order to carry out the numerical experiment effectively, a uniform Latin-hypercube sampling (McKay et al., 2000) is used.
 The tip gap variations are included during the meshing process.
 The roughness is implemented in the CFD setup on both, the suction and the pressure side.
 The digitised blades of the first rotor stage belong to a V2500-A5, while only original blade geometries of all rows of the V2500-A1 are available for usage in the computational models.
 To overcome this issue, the geometric variations are normalised with the blade height, assuming that both variants of the V2500 show geometrically similar wear.